 How do I transcribe an audio podcast?

-Creating a transcript for an audio file is slightly easier than adding captions for a video simply due to the fact that the audio transcript doesn't need to be synced with a video for timing.
+Creating a transcript for an audio file is slightly easier than adding captions for a video simply because audio transcripts don't need to be synced with a video for timing.
 There are a number of ways to create a transcript:

 Consider a SODA vendor (SUNet ID login required).
 These services cost around 25 cents per minute of audio.
 You'll need to proof-read the output.